CKDU-FM: Programming

 The programming on CKDU tends to be eclectic.
 In-house policy is that anything that is commonly heard on a commercial or public (i.e. the CBC) radio station should not be heard on CKDU.
 CKDU's license also prohibits it from playing selections that have made certain charts such as the Billboard Hot 100 chart, preventing it from entering into competition with local commercial Top 40 stations.

 CKDU is one of the few radio stations based in the Maritimes where one can hear local hip-hop, live electronic music, liberal and anarchist news shows, and the like.
 CKDU also hosts a number of shows programmed by ethnic minorities in the Halifax area, frequently broadcasting in their native languages rather than either of the official languages of Canada.
 Most CKDU programming is either a weekly show with occasional specials.
+During the 1980s, CKDU hosted a queer show called “The Word is Out”, that was organized and coordinated out of Dalhousie University.
+The radio show discussed news and current affairs impacting the queer community at the time.
+Most notably, the show openly discussed the AIDS epidemic occurring around the world and specifically referenced how it affected people in Halifax.
 As a station regulated by the CRTC, CKDU is also bound by Canadian Content regulations.